What Is the Delinquency Predictor Score?

 Dun & Bradstreet bases its business credit scores and ratings on information it collects about companies.
 Because missing data can’t be factored in, it’s important for business owners to verify company details and to submit Trade References for consideration.*

-Company Update is a free tool that allows a business to confirm its basic business information, while CreditBuilder™ Plus provides unlimited access to your company’s Dun & Bradstreet credit scores and ratings.
-Understanding the Delinquency Predictor Score and taking steps to manage your business’s credit file can help you avoid unwelcome surprises when it comes to your company’s credibility.
+Company Update is a free tool that allows a business to confirm its basic business information, while CreditBuilder™ provides unlimited access to your company’s Dun & Bradstreet credit scores and ratings, as well as the ability to add Trade References.* Understanding the Delinquency Predictor Score and taking steps to manage your business’s credit file can help you avoid unwelcome surprises when it comes to your company’s credibility.

 *Trade References will be added subject to Dun & Bradstreet verification and acceptance.
 Trade References are counted as fulfilled when a qualified reference is successfully added to your report.
 Please see the Trade References glossary page for eligibility, process, and other information regarding Trade References.